Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 secret-access-key: ${AWS_SECRET_ACCESS_KEY}

-For productive backup, Litestream makes SQLite nearly comparable to Postgres in durability.
+For productive backup, Litestream makes SQLite nearly comparable to Postgres in durability without a separate DB server.

 LiteFS: Multi-Node Replication

-LiteFS (from Fly.io) goes further: full SQLite replication between nodes with FUSE filesystem.
+LiteFS[2] (from Fly.io) replicates SQLite between nodes using FUSE filesystem:

 • Primary + replicas: writes to primary, reads on any node.